A Violent Prosecutor: Plot

-Chi-won meets up with one of the friends of the suspect in Jae-Wook's murder case.
-The man admitted that the suspect indeed had asthma and had to have an inhaler with him all the time, unbeknownst to him he was being recorded by Chi-won who sends the file back to Jae wook.
-Jae wook prepares papers for his parole and sends the file along with the recording to the judge holding his case. this information reaches the congressional candidate who was assistant general of the prosecutors office and does all means to shut the case down.
+Chi-won meets up with one of the friends of the suspect in Jae-wook's murder case.
+The man admitted that the suspect indeed had asthma and had to have an inhaler with him all the time, unbeknownst to him he was being recorded by Chi-won who sends the file back to Jae-wook.
+Jae-wook prepares papers for his parole and sends the file along with the recording to the judge holding his case. this information reaches the congressional candidate who was assistant general of the prosecutors office and does all means to shut the case down.
 The whistleblower was found and was beaten until half his body had been paralyzed.
-Fearing for his own life Chi-Won takes the chance to get away from Byun Jae-Wook.
-When Jae-Wook realized Chi-Won's plan he seeks the help of the prisoners whom he formerly assisted in their cases.
-Byun Jae-Wook and Chi-Won get together and start planning against Jong-Gil (Lee Sung-min) who was the Asst.
-Prosecutor General during Byun Jae-Wook's trial period and the person who had convinced Byun Jae-Wook to defend himself in a self-defense manner which resulted in his jail time.
-In the flashbacks shown It is revealed that Jong-Gil, who is running in an upcoming election now, then was working with a builder to encroach an ecologically significant land and had visited the interrogation room, beating up the prisoner and getting hold of his inhaler, leading to the prisoner's death by suffocation.
+Fearing for his own life Chi-won takes the chance to get away from Jae-wook.
+When Jae-wook realized Chi-won's plan he seeks the help of the prisoners whom he formerly assisted in their cases.
+Jae-wook and Chi-won get together and start planning against Jong-gil who was the Asst.
+Prosecutor General during Jae-wook's trial period and the person who had convinced Jae-wook to defend himself in a self-defense manner which resulted in his jail time.
+In the flashbacks shown It is revealed that Jong-gil, who is running in an upcoming election now, then was working with a builder to encroach an ecologically significant land and had visited the interrogation room, beating up the prisoner and getting hold of his inhaler, leading to the prisoner's death by suffocation.

-Jae-Wook is able to win his retrial due to a recording he obtained of Jong-Gil admitting he had possession of the inhaler.
-Afterwards, we see that when Jae-Wook is released from prison, Chi-Won greets him with a bag of tofu, suggesting that they work together on a new item.
-The film ends with Jae-Wook telling Chi-Won to live honestly, citing John 16:33 from the bible, and smacking Chi-Won on the back of his head.
+Jae-wook is able to win his retrial due to a recording he obtained of Jong-gil admitting he had possession of the inhaler.
+Afterwards, we see that when Jae-wook is released from prison, Chi-won greets him with a bag of tofu, suggesting that they work together on a new item.
+The film ends with Jae-wook telling Chi-won to live honestly, citing John 16:33 from the bible, and smacking Chi-won on the back of his head.